History of radio: Crystal set receivers

 The most common type of receiver before vacuum tubes was the crystal set, although some early radios used some type of amplification through electric current or battery.
-Inventions of the triode amplifier, motor-generator, and detector enabled audio radio.
+Inventions of the triode amplifier, motor–generator, and detector enabled audio radio.
 The use of amplitude modulation (AM), by which soundwaves can be transmitted over a continuous-wave radio signal of narrow bandwidth (as opposed to spark-gap radio, which sent rapid strings of damped-wave pulses that consumed much bandwidth and were only suitable for Morse-code telegraphy) was pioneered by Fessenden, Poulsen and Lee de Forest.

 The art and science of crystal sets is still pursued as a hobby in the form of simple un-amplified radios that 'runs on nothing, forever'.
 They are used as a teaching tool by groups such as the Boy Scouts of America to introduce youngsters to electronics and radio.
 As the only energy available is that gathered by the antenna system, loudness is necessarily limited.

 Vacuum tubes

-During the mid-1920s, amplifying vacuum tubes (or thermionic valves in the UK) revolutionized radio receivers and transmitters.
+During the mid-1920s, amplifying vacuum tubes revolutionized radio receivers and transmitters.
 John Ambrose Fleming developed a vacuum tube diode.
 Lee de Forest placed a screen, added a "grid" electrode, creating the triode.

 Early radios ran the entire power of the transmitter through a carbon microphone.
 In the 1920s, the Westinghouse company bought Lee de Forest's and Edwin Armstrong's patent.
-During the mid-1920s, Amplifying vacuum tubes (US)/thermionic valves (UK) revolutionized radio receivers and transmitters.
+During the mid-1920s, Amplifying vacuum tubes revolutionized radio receivers and transmitters.
 Westinghouse engineers developed a more modern vacuum tube.

+The first radios still required batteries, but in 1926 the "battery eliminator" was introduced to the market.
+This tube technology allowed radios to be powered through the grid instead.
+They still required batteries to heat up the vacuum-tube filaments, but after the invention of indirectly heated vacuum tubes, the first completely battery free radios became available in 1927.

+In 1929 a new screen grid tube called UY-224 was introduced, an amplifier designed to operate directly on alternating current.

+A problem with the early radios was fading stations and fluctuating volume.
+The invention of the superheterodyne receiver solved this problem, and the first radios with a heterodyne radio receiver went for sale in 1924.
+But it was costly, and the technology was shelved while waiting for the technology to mature, and in 1929 the Radiola 66 and Radiola 67 went for sale.